P7: Bounded, High-Signal Responses

 Definition

 CLI tools MUST provide mechanisms to control output volume.
-Agent context windows are finite and expensive — a tool that dumps 10,000 lines of unfiltered output wastes tokens and may exceed the context limit entirely, breaking the conversation that invoked it.
+Agent context windows are finite and expensive: a tool that dumps tens of thousands of lines of unfiltered output wastes tokens on every request and can exceed smaller context windows entirely, breaking the conversation that invoked it.
+"High-signal" here means the bytes that survive --quiet are the ones the caller asked for (data and errors), not progress, decoration, or chatter.

 Why Agents Need It

-Every token of CLI output an agent consumes has a cost — both monetary (API tokens) and cognitive (context window capacity).
-Unbounded output forces the agent to either truncate (losing potentially important data) or consume the full response (wasting context on noise).
+Unbounded CLI output is expensive for any agent: token cost and context-window capacity for LLM agents, parse cost and memory pressure for scripts, schedulers, and other automation.
+Either way, the agent ends up truncating (losing potentially important data) or consuming the full response (wasting cycles on noise).
 Bounded output with --quiet, --verbose, and --limit flags gives the agent precise control over how much data arrives, keeping responses high-signal and inside budget.

 Requirements